OneMoreSummer/academic-kickstart/content/authors/admin/_index.md

 [RAE exists in cricket.](https://onemoresummer.co.uk/post/do-we-have-a-relative-age-effect-in-cricket/)

-RAE exists in pathway cricket in Eng up to U17 in and Aus, up to U17, for men and women.
+RAE exists in pathway cricket in England up to U17 and Australia, up to U17, for men and women.

 [RAE exists in Eng U19 World Cup squads.](onemoresummer.co.uk/post/rae-increasing-in-england-u19-world-cup-squads/)